Iancheung228/Iancheung228.github.io/_posts/2024-04-20-barebone_transformer.md

 </ol>

-1) find index for each word
-2) retrieve the non contextual word embedding from our vocab
-3) incorporate positional information as we like to keep track of the order of words
-4) reshape

 <img width="813" alt="Screenshot 2024-04-20 at 5 53 15 PM" src="https://github.com/Iancheung228/Iancheung228.github.io/assets/37007362/2c4dab14-4d8e-414f-b024-dced839813f7">

 <img width="781" alt="Screenshot 2024-04-20 at 6 34 22 PM" src="https://github.com/Iancheung228/Iancheung228.github.io/assets/37007362/585bdd51-167a-41a7-8c38-2a343cfd5e0c">